 People with Parkinson's in England who work have to pay for their prescriptions.
 We don't believe this is right or fair - so we're campaigning for change.

 People with Parkinson's in England who work have to pay for their prescriptions, and we know prescription charges are a barrier to people with Parkinson's taking their medication as prescribed.

 The Government's medical exemption list says who doesn't have to pay for their prescriptions.
 This includes groups like children, over 60s, pregnant women and people with some medical conditions - but not Parkinson's.

-The list was created almost 50 years ago, and is out of date.
+The list was created over 50 years ago, and is out of date.
 It is unacceptable that people with Parkinson's are not included.

 The government has done no assessment of the consequences of prescription charges on people with long-term conditions.
 Yet research we helped conduct (PDF, 220KB) showed that many people with Parkinson's don't take their medication due to cost.

 They often take time off work, or end up in hospital.
 We believe this has a severe financial impact on the health service, and dilutes the money that prescription charges raise.

 Also recent research we funded with Crohn's and Colitis UK (PDF, 1MB) shows that scrapping prescription charges for people with these 2 long-term conditions would save the NHS money.

 We campaign on this issue as Chairs of the Prescription Charges Coalition, an alliance of over 40 organisations concerned about the detrimental impact that prescription charges are having on working age people with long-term conditions.

 As leaders of the Coalition we are calling for: